logo

 What makes tunnel boring machines nearly as costly?

 A close contender to the Bagger 293 is the tunnel boring machine (TBM).
-Machines like the Herrenknecht TBM used in subway projects can exceed $60 million in cost.
+Machines like the Herrenknecht TBM used in subway projects can exceed $60 million in cost, still only about half the Bagger 293's price.

 These machines must: